BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

     model.train_and_validate()

-This calll proceeds to train the *GNN* specified in the *model\_description.yaml* file.
-Additionally, a process of validation will be performed throughout the training phase, so as to provide better insight on the model performance.
-The behaviour during the training phase is controlled by the *train\_options.yaml* file, specified in section :ref:`2.
+This call proceeds to train the *GNN* specified in the *model\_description.yaml* file.
+Additionally, a process of validation will be performed throughout the training phase, so as to provide better insight into the model performance.
+The behavior during the training phase is controlled by the *train\_options.yaml* file, specified in section :ref:`2.
 Configuration file <config_file>`.

-Furthermore, this operations will create (if it doesn't exist already) a directory called "CheckPoints" in the specified path.
-In this directory, a new directory will be created corresponding to the experiment runned (indexed by date).
+Furthermore, this operation will create (if it doesn't exist already) a directory called "CheckPoints" in the specified path.
+In this directory, a new directory will be created corresponding to the experiment run (indexed by date).
 In it, the corresponding checkpoints will be stored, as well as the "events.out.tfevents.XXX" file, which contains the tensorboard information of the training metrics specified.
-Similarly as before, the user can visualize this information by running
+Similarly, as before, the user can visualize this information by running

 .. code-block:: shell

     tensorboard --logdir <PATH TO THE "events.out.tfevents.XXX" FILE>

-Then, by visiting *localhost:6006*, the user can analyse the different statistics produced during the training phase to evaluate the model (e.g., loss, mean absolute error, mean relative error, R2...)
+Then, by visiting *localhost:6006*, the user can analyze the different statistics produced during the training phase to evaluate the model (e.g., loss, mean absolute error, mean relative error, R2...)

 Evaluate
 ~~~~~~~~

-We also incorporated a very useful function which allows the user to
+We also incorporated a very useful function that allows the user to
 evaluate by obtaining performance metrics of a previously trained model.
 More specifically, the *Evaluate* functionality takes as input the
-speficied validation dataset --or the array of samples passe.
+specified validation dataset --or the array of samples passe.
 Then,
 after loading the indicated model, it will make the corresponding
 predictions for each of the samples, and then will compute the
 performance metrics of these predictions with respect to the true label